Here is my lighting gear for travel when flying.

-I talked about how I review portfolios, because I hire visual communicators for projects on a pretty regular basis.
-I wanted them to know I need to have images that communicate a message and not just cool images.
+I talked about how I review portfolios because I hire visual communicators for projects regularly.
+I wanted them to know I need to have images that communicate a message and not just cool pictures.

-I talked to the students about dissecting photos. [link to blog on topic] I talked to them about storytelling must involve conflict. [link to blog on the topic] I also talked about the stages of composition photographers go through. [link on blog post]
+I talked to the students about dissecting photos. [link to the blog on topic] I told them that storytelling must involve conflict. [link to the blog on the topic] I also talked about the stages of composition photographers go through. [link on blog post]

 |Robin Nelson brought the class into a close circle and took questions from the students.
 [Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 2200, ƒ/4, 1/100]|

-The reason I agreed to do this for no pay is more than just paying it forward.
-Yes other pros had helped me, but this is just creating competition.
+I agreed to do this for no pay more than just paying it forward.
+Other pros helped me, but this is just creating competition.

 I want the new professionals to do things right so that the clients we all serve are excited to hire visual communicators over and over.
-So many come out and do such a bad job that those who hired them want nothing to do with visual communicators again.
-They just figure they can do the work themselves better than any pro.
+But unfortunately, so many do such a lousy job that those who hired them want nothing to do with visual communicators again.
+They figure they can do the work themselves better than any pro.

-Because they don’t charge realistic prices then those clients think that since they hire someone before for a certain rate that they can get professional work for that rate.
-Sadly there are another crop of newbies who also don’t know good business practices and slowly over time not only do the newbies leave the industry because they cannot pay their bills they erode the prices for those who were charging more of a livable wage.
+Because they don’t charge realistic prices, those clients think that since they hire someone before for a specific rate, they can get professional work for that rate.
+Sadly there is another crop of newbies who also don’t know good business practices, and slowly, over time, the newbies leave the industry because they cannot pay their bills and erode the prices for those who were charging more of a livable wage.

-I also know that over time I cannot always do jobs for my clients.
+I also know that I cannot always do jobs for my clients over time.
 There will be conflicts in scheduling.
-I would love to have other colleagues who are true professionals in all aspects of the industry that I can refer my clients to using.
+I would love to have colleagues who are true professionals in all aspects of the industry so that I can refer my clients.

-If you are starting out the best place to meet other pros and get those tips like these students have in the classroom is through organizations like ASMP and NPPA.
+If you are starting, the best place to meet other pros and get those tips like these students to have in the classroom is through organizations like ASMP and NPPA.
 Join them for some of the reasons I have outlined here.
 There are many other reasons as well.

 I reposted a blog I had done a way back that had gotten a lot of positive feedback from the photographic community.

-It was shared 32 times through Google Plus alone.
-It ranks 5th of the 1098 blog posts I have written for most read.
+People shared it 32 times through Google Plus alone.
+It ranks 5th of the 1098 blog posts I have written for the most read.
 There are 44 comments on this post.
-Everyone on the post was positive except one that was more of a question.
+Everyone on the base was positive except for one that was more of a question.
 “Is all lost when most of these points have been true?”

-My response was, “No. You just cannot continue to fail over the long haul.
-Again you don’t have to do all of them yourself, you can outsource.
-My recommendation is to realize to be successful you need to 1) have good solid product consistently, 2) you need to deliver more than you promise, 2nd mile service and 3) WOW them.
-You need to connect with people way beyond your product.
-Just think of the TV show Cheers, the people came back to the bar regularly because of friendships on top of the food and good service.”
+My response was, “No. You cannot continue to fail over the long haul.
+Again you don’t have to do all of it yourself; you can outsource.
+My recommendation is to realize to be successful, you need to 1) have a good solid product consistently, 2) you need to deliver more than you promise, 2nd-mile service, and 3) WOW them.
+It would be best if you connected with people way beyond your product.
+Just think of the TV show Cheers; the people came back to the bar regularly because of friendships on top of the food and good service.”

-When I reposted it I had the most negative response I have had for anyone of my blogs.
-I started to examine why was this person so taken back by my post.
+When I reposted it, I had the most negative response for any of my blogs.
+So I started examining why this person was taken back by my post.

 The poster slammed the blog as Listicle.

-In journalism and blogging, a listicle is a short-form of writing that uses a list as its thematic structure, but is fleshed out with sufficient copy to be published as an article.
+In journalism and blogging, a listicle is a short form of writing that uses a list as its thematic structure but fleshing out with sufficient copy publishing as an article.
 A typical listicle will prominently feature a cardinal number in its title, with subsequent subheadings within the text itself reflecting this schema.
-The word is a portmanteau derived from list and article.
-It has also been suggested that the word evokes “popsicle”, emphasizing the fun but “not too nutritious” nature of the listicle.
+The word is a portmanteau derived from a list and article.
+Suggesting that the word evokes “popsicle,” emphasizing the Listicle’s fun but “not too nutritious” nature.

-After reading a few more comments I started to realize what I think the person was having an issue with from my article.
-In My Humble Opinion [IMHO] the person was new to the industry and experiencing the difference from being an amateur to now the experience as a pro.
+After reading a few more comments, I realized what I think the person was having an issue with from my article.
+The reviewer was struggling with a newbie vs. a seasoned pro.

-In a workshop with Scott Kelby I loved one of his comments.
-“If you need a hug you post in Flickr.com.”
+In a workshop with Scott Kelby, I loved one of his comments.
+“If you need a hug, you post on Flickr.com.”

-You see as an amateur your friends and family will comment on how great of a photographer you are.
-However, the minute you turn pro that all changes.
+As an amateur, your friends and family will comment on how great of a photographer you are.
+However, the minute you turn Pro, that all changes.

-I was feeling the same thing this poster seemed to be indicating in his comments that we need to wrap each other in emotional support as pros.
-My wife pointed out to me that you are a pro, people expect you to have great photos.
-They don’t comment to you for doing what is expected.
+I felt the same thing this poster indicated in his comments that we need to wrap each other in emotional support as pros.
+My wife pointed out that you are a pro; people expect you to have great photos.
+My experience is they don’t comment on you for doing.

-For this article I want to be clear that the difference between the word amateur and professional is solely the difference of hobby versus making a living.
-My comments are not about the quality of images, because I think there are many amateurs who produce better images than pros.
-Most amateurs however could use a dose of reality that the biggest difference for the working pro over the amateur is business skills and not photographic skills.
+For this article, I want to be clear that the difference between the word amateur and professional is solely the difference of hobby versus making a living.
+My comments are not about the quality of images because I think many amateurs produce better images than pros.
+Most amateurs, however, could use a dose of reality that the most significant difference for the working Pro over the amateur is business skills, not photographic skills.

-As an amateur you may even join a photo club where you all help one another and encourage one another.
-I know many of the camera clubs around me have had me speak to them and judge their competitions.
-I really enjoy doing this and sharing some of my knowledge with them.
+As an amateur, you may join a photo club where you all help and encourage one another.
+Many camera clubs around me have had me speak to them and judge their competitions.
+I enjoy doing this and sharing some of my knowledge with them.

-Professionals understand that when they go to workshops and meetings with pros for the most part we are getting together to all get better at our business skills.
-We may be learning some of the same things that a camera club gets together to learn about the latest software, but we need this knowledge to remain competitive rather than just make photos.
+Professionals understand that when they go to workshops and meetings with pros, we are getting together to get better at our business skills.
+We may learn the same things that a camera club gets together to learn about the latest software, but we need this knowledge to remain competitive rather than take photos.

 Professionals also understand they need to pay for those classes and workshops.
-The people teaching them are working pros that are giving you information that will help you make a better living.
+The people teaching them are working pros that give you information that will help you make a better living.

 Going Pro will be a lonely journey for several reasons.
-Most of all your friends and family comments of how wonderful you are now will seem emptier if they are not hiring you to shoot for them.
-If they really thought you were so awesome wouldn’t they hire you?
+Most of all, your friends and family comments about how wonderful you are now will seem emptier if they are not hiring you to shoot for them.
+If they thought you were so awesome, wouldn’t they hire you?

-While most professionals will help you not everyone will be as enthusiastic that you showed up on the scene.
-First of all remember in some areas of the industry like newspapers the opportunities are disappearing.
-When pros were making $200,000+ for shooting stock years ago and now they can barely make $20,000 doing the same type of work you showing up and taking more of the slice of pie that is smaller is very threatening.
+While most professionals will help you, not everyone will be as enthusiastic that you showed up on the scene.
+First of all, remember in some areas of the industry, like newspapers, the opportunities are disappearing.
+When pros were making $200,000+ for shooting stock years ago, and now they can barely make $20,000 doing the same type of work, you showing up and taking more of the smaller slice of the pie is very threatening.

-New pros need to be aware of one major thing when they turn pro.
-Just because you graduated and know how to make wonderful images does not mean there is work for you right away.
-Every client that hired photographers last year will most likely hire those same photographers.
-When you do get hired often one of those photographers just lost that job you are shooting.
+New pros must be aware of one major thing when they become pros.
+Just because you graduated and knew how to make beautiful images does not immediately mean there is work for you.
+Every client who hired photographers last year will likely hire those same photographers.
+When you get hired, one of those photographers often just lost that job you are shooting.

-Now some pros take this the wrong way and therefore will do everything they can to sabotage your career.
-This is especially true if you setup shop in their town.
+Some pros take this the wrong way and, therefore, will do everything they can to sabotage your career.
+Pros feel threatened if you set up shop in their town.

-Now there is a great group of photographers I have been apart of that do not take this attitude.
-Now you may find one of our members like that, but I can tell you we do not encourage that at all.
+Now there is a great group of photographers I have been a part of that does not take this attitude.
+You may find one of our members like that, but I can tell you we do not encourage that.
 This group is ASMP.

-ASMP [American Society of Media Photographers] have championed business skills for photographers better than any other organization that I have been a member of for my career.
-I joined in 1987 and have learned more through the organization and fellow members than from any other place.
-Like the photo of the Citadel cadets carrying one another as they might have to do in battle to save their comrade, my ASMP fellow members carried me.
+ASMP [American Society of Media Photographers] has championed business skills for photographers better than any other organization I have been a member of in my career.
+I joined in 1987 and have learned more through the organization and fellow members than anywhere else.
+Like the photo of the Citadel cadets carrying one another as they might have to do in battle to save their comrade, my ASMP fellow members took me.

-Now if you are just starting out we have an associate’s membership where you have pretty much all the same access as a member, just not voting rights.
-If you haven’t proven you can run a successful business for three years straight we don’t need you making business decisions for the organization.
+Now, if you are starting, we have an associate’s membership where you have the same access as a member, just not voting rights.
+If you haven’t proven you can run a successful business for three years straight; we don’t need you making business decisions for the organization.